 The annual leave (holiday) calendar runs from 1 May to 30 April.
 Each employee will be notified of their paid annual leave entitlement at the beginning of their employment and the beginning of every holiday year thereafter for the duration of their employment with Hills.
 Entitlement to paid holiday is calculated on a pro rata basis dependent on when you join the company and your working hours.
-You can find details of your personal holiday entitlement including scheduled holiday, number of days' holiday taken, and remaining holiday allowance by logging into the online portal.
+You can find details of your personal holiday entitlement including scheduled holiday, number of days' holiday taken, and remaining holiday allowance by logging into the employee self service portal.
 From here you can also submit holiday requests and check the approval status of any existing applications for leave.

-All annual leave (holiday) requests must be submitted in advance via the online portal for authorisation by your line manager.
-A line manager will always try to accommodate a request for leave, but a request may be rejected for legitimate business reasons (for example the absence of other staff).
-All annual leave (holiday) requests must be submitted in advance via the online portal for authorisation by your line manager.
-Any absence from work that is not approved will be classed as absence without leave which will be unpaid and may result in disciplinary action (see section 21).
+All annual leave (holiday) requests must be submitted in advance via the employee self service portal for authorisation by your line manager.
+A line manager will always try to accommodate a request for leave, but a request may be rejected for legitimate business reasons (for example -the absence of other staff).
+Any absence from work that is not approved will be classed as absence without leave which will be unpaid and may result in disciplinary action (see section 22).